-We know different types of water pumps.
-The hybrid water pump is mainly used in moderately insulated houses and works in conjunction with your HR central heating boiler.
+We know different types of heat pumps.
+The hybrid heat pump is mainly used in moderately insulated houses and works in conjunction with your HR central heating boiler.
 Moderately insulated still means that the roof, floor and also the walls must be insulated.
 Double glazing is also required.
 As with the solar boiler, the high efficiency boiler is used for supplementary heating of the house on cold days.
 The high performance boiler also heats the tap water for the shower and kitchen.

 Hybrid pumps reduce CO2 emissions by 25% and lower energy costs.
-A hybrid water pump can work with your current radiators but the pump works more efficiently if you use so-called low temperature heating such as underfloor heating or special radiators.
+A hybrid heat pump can work with your current radiators but the pump works more efficiently if you use so-called low temperature heating such as underfloor heating or special radiators.

 The disadvantage of the hybrid pump can be that its outdoor unit with its fan can make a lot of noise during the heating season.
 So first of all, pay attention to a fan that makes little noise and secondly.
 Put the thing in a place where your neighbors and yourself can still sleep well.
-On these hybrid water pumps you now get a subsidy, € 1,500 to € 1,800 for the most economical unit.
+On these hybrid heat pumps you get in 2022 a subsidy, € 1,950 to € 3.000 for the most economical unit.

 A ventilation heat pump only works in a house or building that is mechanically ventilated.
 This pump extracts the heat from the ventilation air and can certainly contribute to energy and CO2 savings.
 However, the capacity of the thing is limited and rarely large enough to heat the whole house with.